scriptrdotio/demos-trackingsimulator/README.md

 # demos-trackingsimulator

+*Note*: content of this file is taken from https://docs.google.com/a/scriptr.io/presentation/d/1zJC52WTVITHf3Lzs0HtSqodIjMjfhPxLhOSGxerqEOY/edit?usp=sharing

 ## Overview
 This demo application simulates the collection of recycling bins by virtual trucks.
 It is composed of four main components: